 On 1 April 2010 Parliament passed the Unit Titles Act 2010.
 The Act aims to ensure the diverse and complex range of unit title developments are able to be managed more effectively; and will provide a clear and flexible mechanism for simple and complex developments to be created in the future.

-The Act contains transitional provisions through to 1 October 2012 which enable a Body Corporate to prepare long term maintenance plans and determine new operating rules.
-Otherwise from 1 October 2012 default operational rules will apply.
+The Act contained transitional provisions through to 1 October 2012 which enabled a Body Corporate to prepare long term maintenance plans and determine new operating rules.
+Otherwise from 1 October 2012 default operational rules would apply.

 The explicit purpose of the Act is to provide a modern legal framework for the joint ownership and management of land, buildings and facilities on a socially and economically sustainable basis by communities of individual owners.

 The Unit Titles Act 2010 improves on the Unit Titles Act 1972 in a number of ways.